Skip to Content

 Environment pieces can be passed but at greater cost and risk of damage. (covered in Environment Hazards)

-Spend 1 THRUST to remain stationary and gain a +1 TRN bonus on your next turn if your do not use any THRUST.
+Spend 1 THRUST to remain stationary and gain a +1 TRN Bonus.

 Projectile Movement (Weapon Tokens)